-The student has the right to cancel the Enrollment Agreement without obligation and obtain a refund of refundable charges paid through attendance of the first class session, or the seventh day after enrollment, whichever is later, less a non-refundable registration fee of \$30.00 per semester.
-This notice of cancellation must be written and delivered by mail, hand delivery, telegram, or facsimile to: Mr. John Chu, Administration Office, 3160 Protector Avenue, Ukiah, CA 95482; Telephone: (707) 468-8038; Facsimile: (707) 462-0949.
+The student has the right to cancel the Enrollment Agreement without obligation and obtain a 100% refund of all amounts paid, less non-refundable registration fees and STRF fees, if notice of cancellation is given to the school prior to or on the first day of instruction or the 7th day after enrollment, whichever is later.
+The student must notify the school in writing either by mail, by hand delivery, by fax or by email to, address: Mr. John Chu, Administration Office, 4951 Bodhi Way, Ukiah, CA 95482; email: cttbchu@live.com; facsimile: (707) 462-0949.